corsairmarks/machine_shipset_gigastructures_ringworld_additional_compatibility/mod/README.md

 # Overview

 This is a compatibility patch between the Machine Shipset and Gigastructural Engineering & More (3.1) to allow the additional three sizes of ringworld use the Machine Shipset graphics (including the Hive and machine variants).
-That includes Titanic, Behemoth, and Gargantuan.
+That includes titanic, behemoth, and gargantuan.

 Warning: the graphics from Machine Shipset are not altered to reduce their curvature, so ringworld appearance is somewhat "bendy."
 See sample images.